Reed-CompBio/spras/docs/tutorial/intermediate.rst

 =============================================================

-To enable the ML analysis, update the analysis section in your configuration file by setting ml to true.
+To enable the ML analysis, update the analysis section in your configuration file by setting ML to true.
 Your analysis section in the configuration file should look like this:

 .. code:: yaml